Organic Cotton Certifications - Which Is Best?

 Organic Content Standard Certification Logos

 OCS certifies organic cotton and has a similar certification system as GOTS.
 But it overlooks the social aspects that are necessary for healthy working conditions as well as the environmental aspects such as the use of chemicals.
-It certifies the organic fibre content in a product, with high traceability from start-to-finish.
-There is focus on the integrity of the organic material but less so the other aspects.
+It certifies the organic fibre content in a product, with high traceability from beginning to end.
+There is a focus on the integrity of the organic material but less so the other aspects.

 • ‘OCS 100’ requires at least 95% organic fibres

-• ‘OCS Blended’ requires at least 5% organic fibres up until 95%
+• ‘OCS Blended’ requires at least 5% organic fibres up to 95%

 • Verifies the entire supply chain, ensuring claims are accurate

-• Only material from certified organic farms (under IFOAM’s standards) are used
+• Only material from certified organic farms (under IFOAM’s standards) is used

 All considered, it’s a good certification but not quite as thorough as GOTS.